Wallet delegated signature through webhooks

 Bad request

-You can receive an HTTP 400
+You can receive an HTTP 400 for three reasons:

 - The signature doesn't match with the provided wallet address